Read-Lab-Confederation/antibiograms/README.md

 *multiple_XML_antibiotgrams.Rmd* - a R markdown script for parsing the NCBI XML file

 *ncbi_antibiograms_20230312.tsv.zip* - a zipped tsv file of the results of the multiple_XML_antibiotgrams.Rmd script.
 A database of antibiogram results from strains with public deposited genome sequences linked to BioSample IDs

+Please use the data for your analysis if you like but be aware that I make no guarantees of accuracy!